Lost-Outpost/sovngarde/GAMEPLAY.md

 - :new: [Convenient Hot Meals](https://www.nexusmods.com/skyrimspecialedition/mods/30774) `2.0.2` - Ever wonder why Inns in freezing areas don't sell hot soups and stews?!
 Wonder no more!

+  > :ledger: Custom adjusted to include hot fish soup from the Fishing CC as well as adding a small amount of hot meals to inns not originally covered by Convenient Hot Meals.

   > :video_game: Hot meals help you ward off the cold in survival mode.
 They normally require a fire salt to create, so being able to purchase these at an Inn is a boon to new players.

 - :new: [Lore Friendly Rifles of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/60183) `2.0.2` - Adds 13 new lore-friendly rifles based on vanilla materials and 8 bullet types to Skyrim.
 All craftable.
 Bandits and Guards use rifles as well.